mldbai/mldb/Building-OSX.md

 brew install rust
 ```

-We also need Python's `virtualenv` command:
+We also need Python's `virtualenv` command, and a couple of other system-wide Python packages
+that can't easily be installed into a virtualenv for various reasons:

 ```
-pip3 install virtualenv
+pip3 install virtualenv python-dateutil bottle requests
 ```

 ## Check out MLDB

 We first get MLDB from it's Git repository.
 There are two ways to do it, depending upon if your machine is
-authenticated via its SSH key with GitHub.
+authenticated via its SSH key with GitHub (if you're not sure, choose the first).

-### If you're not on GitHub or your machine isn't authenticated via its SSH key (anyone)
+### 1: If you're not on GitHub or your machine isn't authenticated via its SSH key (anyone)

-In this case, you can build MLDB but you can't push changes back upstream:
+In this case, you can build MLDB but you can't push changes back upstream.

 ```
 git clone https://github.com/mldbai/mldb.git
 ```

-### If you're on GitHub and can access it via SSH (developers):
+### 2: If you're on GitHub and can access it via SSH (developers):

+In this case, you have access to the full set of GitHub functionality and can push code
+back to GitHub.

 ```
 git clone git@github.com:mldbai/mldb.git
 ```

 ## Change into the MLDB subdirectory

+The rest of the build instructions require you to have done this step and it's easy to
+forget, so don't!

 ```
 cd mldb